First published Mar 2, 2022. Last update: May 31, 2023.

 Every successful retailer plays a game with the customer decision-making process.
 Shoppers’ choice.
-Our in-store behaviour: how we search for → choose → buy products in a store environment.
+Our in-store behavior: how we search for → choose → buy products in a store environment.

 It’s a key game in retailing where the goal of the retailer is to meet shopper expectations and solve his / her pain points.
 Maybe cross-sell and up-sell a little.

 The rewards of playing the game well are what retailing success is all about: